pomerium/documentation/content/docs/internals/glossary.md

 ## Audit Logs

 Records of activity in your environment.
-[Pomerium’s audit logs](/docs/capabilities/audit-logs) help track anomalies and revoke compromised access.
+[Pomerium's audit logs](/docs/capabilities/audit-logs) help track anomalies and revoke compromised access.

 ## Authentication (AuthN)

-Confirms a user’s or device’s identity (i.e., Are you who you say you are?).
+Confirms a user's or device's identity (i.e., Are you who you say you are?).
 Pomerium delegates authentication to external IdPs like Google or Okta, which issue a [JWT](#json-web-token-jwt).

 ## Authorization (AuthZ)